ptwestmoreland/Cpp-programs/README.md

 7. cstring.cpp
 This program performs various tasks and operations on char arrays.
 One finds the size of the string without using the length function, another finds the index at which a character is first found and returns it, or it returns the size if the character isnt found.
 The third compares the equality of two input cstrings.

+8. string calculator.cpp
+This is my largest and most complex project to date.
+It, with the user interface, allows the user to multiply or add any two integers and get the result, no matter their size.
+Overflow issues are taken care of with the string class.
+The UI prompts the user to enter two strings to operate on, with an operation string seperating them.
+Such as: 3 + 1.
+This will continue until q, quit, or ctrl+d is entered.
+This program has been tested with all sorts of test cases and has operated correctly for each one.
+The program, in a nutshell, performs addition/multiplication on each chararcter of a string by converting each character to a decimal number.
+Overflow is handled on a per digit basis.
+These numbers are then converted back to characters and placed in a string.
+This is repeated for the entire input strings.
+I compiled it on terminal with the most sensitive warning settings and recieved no warnings or errors.